Saloniraul/Weather_App_Project/README.md

 # Prodigy_WD_05
-simple project on weather forcast using HTML , CSS , JS
+project on weather forcast using HTML , CSS , JS